jameskimmel/Nextcloud_Ubuntu/nextcloud_behind_NGINX_proxy.md

   ),
 ```

-Set the IP of our trusted NGINX proxy
+Set the IP of our trusted NGINX proxy.
+Don't forget to change the IP.
 ```bash
   'trusted_proxies' =>
   array (